 Our hands perform a multitude of tasks on a daily basis.
 It is in fact the second most common body part to be injured, especially in workplace accidents.
 A hand injury is one of the most traumatic accidents a person can experience because it takes away the person’s ability to work and perform daily activities.
 The effects can be temporary, or permanent.

 Although hand injuries are common there are ways to prevent traumatic hand injury from happening.
-Today, hand injury Miami will share the 5 helpful tips for preventing these life-altering injuries.
+Today, hand therapist in Miami will share the 5 helpful tips for preventing these life-altering injuries.

 Wear appropriate gloves